dmwm/CMSMonitoring/doc/AlertManagement/README.md

   verbose       Verbosity level                                 (default: 0)
   ```
 ### ssb_alert_manage
-A Linux Daemon for our ssb_alerting mechanism which makes possible to run our service in background giving access to major commands like start, stop, status, help.
+A Linux Daemon for our ssb_alerting mechanism which runs our alerting service in the background.
+It has four open commands like start, stop, status, help to control the ssb alerting service without much of hassle.
 Few Environment Variables are required to be set ( PS. some of them have default values.) which makes the whole service easily configurable.

 ```